 CD purschase format: $345 for 1 level

 CDs are the most expensive format.
-If you choose to purchase a single level of a Pimsleur course on CD it will cost $345.
-The course will come with 17 CDs: 15 CDs each with two 30 minute lessons, as well as 2 CD’s with the readings.
-Some minority languages only have 1 level with lesson than 30 lessons and are cheaper.
+If you choose to purchase a single level of Pimsleur on CD it will cost $345.
+This package will come with 17 CDs: 15 CDs each with two 30 minute audio lessons, as well as 2 CD’s with the readings.
+Some minority languages only have 1 level with lesson than 30 audio lessons and are cheaper.

 Pimsleur also offers bundled discounts where you can buy 2 or more levels at a discounted price per level.
 The bundle options change depending on the language.